 In addition, the refuge may be occasionally subject to closures following periods of heavy use.
 Be sure to check in advance of your visit that both the reservation and the refuge are currently accepting tourists.

 The refuge is just a single part of the larger Ninepipe Recreation Lands.
-If you want to check out the other recreational and protected areas in the region, you can check out the map created by the Forest Service.
+If you want to check out the other recreational and protected areas in the region, you can check out the map on the FWS site.

 Ninepipe National Wildlife Refuge Stats